The Greasy Skull

 “So one of them could show up for me?”
 Alast asked.
 He saw affirmation even through Roary’s skepticism.
 Strangely, he felt desire.
 He wanted to see this monster that could prove he was worth something, that could prove he was enough to threaten the very world.
 If he fought one, nobody could deny him a surname.
 “Has the Captain ever fought one of his own?”

 “One or two,” was all Roary would say.
 He went on to mention that another one or two crew members aboard the Mop had fought their own.
 Remembering his fractions Alast realized that two out of 205 wasn’t a very high percentage.
-That meant most people never did anything important enough to get a visit.
+That meant most folk never did anything important enough to get a visit.
 I bet the actual rate’s even lower, Alast thought.
 Pirates are already more exciting than regular folk.
 I want to know what a… what’s it again?
 A control group!
 I want to know the rate in a questing beast control group.
 Am I doing science?
 Should I tell the Captain?
 Am I allowed to do science by myself?
 Don’t know yet…

 Alast was disappointed with the uneventfulness of their journey as it progressed.
 They kept to the edges of civilization, sleeping with the lights of town lamps barely visible in the distance.
 The days were long and quiet.
 He asked Oddball for gutter smarts lessons only once, and was refused when the greasy skull, how he managed to get greasy again Alast had no clue, told him they could only be taught in the gutter.
 There would be no lessons until they actually reached Crosstahl.